 What type of chocolate chips should I use for keto or Trim Healthy Mama desserts?
 That's a great question!
 There is a lot to choose from!

 An alternative for this keto skillet cookie can be ChocZero, which uses monk fruit instead of stevia for its sweetener.
-My personal favorite is Lily's Chocolate chips.
+My personal favorite is Lily's Chocolate Chips.
 These are great to use in the keto skillet cookie or any other keto desserts.
 I used to make any Trim Healthy Mama dessert that required chocolate chips only with Lily's, but in recent years have experimented with others.
 I continue to come back to Lily's for my sugar-free dessert needs.
-They don't disappoint.
+They won't disappoint.

 - ½ cup butter (softened)